openlawlibrary/taf/specification/taf-spec.md

 - If a target file is updated, information about it in the appropriate targets metadata file (`targets` or one corresponding to a delegated role) is updated and signed too.

-This all ensures that each revision of the authentication repository constitutes a valid TUF repository.
+This all ensures that each commit of the authentication repository constitutes a valid TUF repository.
-Additionally, the version numbers of metadata files in revisions corresponding to subsequent commits should either remain the same or differ by one.
+Additionally, the version numbers of metadata files in commits corresponding to subsequent commits should either remain the same or differ by one.
 In essence, this means that only one valid update of the TUF repository is permitted per commit.
 Consequently, all updates to the repository are transparent, and all previous versions remain accessible.